emastho/vixenydocs/src/routes/framework/init/+page.md

 - `Reusable` : Make it once and use it again, because of the purity of `Vixeny`, every element can be reused and composed in many ways.

-- `Testable` : Thanks to its monolithic structure, it can be tested in any state.
+- `Testable` : Thanks to its monolithic structure, it can be tested at any state.

 - `Smart` : Asyncronless with an integrated system that helps you to detect bugs